 - Compressed Natural Gas or CNG, which is gas stored at high pressure, is also used in some households for heating and cooking purposes.

-- Alternative for a transportation fuel used in low load vehicles requiring high fuel efficiency.
+- Alternative for transportation fuel used in low-load vehicles requiring high fuel efficiency.

 32. What is CNG?
 State its one use.